paritytech/asset-transfer-api/README.md

 )
 ```

 The api can also send native tokens as well.
-Similar to the above you would replace the `assetIds` with `['DOT']`, in addition to that you may provide an empty array to denote you want to send the chains native token.
+Similar to the above you would replace the `assetIds` with `['DOT']`.
+In addition to that you may provide an empty array to denote you want to send the chain's native token.

 The api can also send local transactions for Relay chains.
-Its the same principal as above, the only difference being that the `destChainId` woule need to be `'0'`.
+Its the same principal as above, the only difference being that the `destChainId` would need to be `'0'`.

 For more information, refer to the [docs](https://github.com/paritytech/asset-transfer-api/tree/main/docs) in the repository.